redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/system-dashboard/2.3-setup-grafana/README.md

 * Create deployment resources for an instance of grafana

 ## Step 1 - Introduction to Grafana
-Grafana is a visualization tool that can gather data from multiple sources and display it on dasboards.
+Grafana is a visualization tool that can gather data from multiple sources and display it on dashboards.
 What makes it powerful is the flexibility of the system-dashboards themeselves, along with the ability to combine different types of data on a single system-dashboard.

 Wer're going to have grafana pull metrics our of our instance of prometheus, allowing us to craft a dashbaord that can be used to monitor the system.

 ## Step 2 - Creating a ConfigMap
 To setup grafana with some base configuration for our datasource from promtheus and to set the initial login credentials, we'll need a configmap.

-Similar to earlier exercises, create a new directory named `grafana` within our chart's templates directory `./system-system-dashboard/templates/`, then add a file into the `grafana` directory named `configmap.yaml` with the following contents:
+Similar to earlier exercises, create a new directory named `grafana` within our chart's templates directory `templates/`, then add a file into the `grafana` directory named `configmap.yaml` with the following contents:
 ```yaml
 ---
 apiVersion: v1